Tixit/Gem.js/README.md

 Another difference is that blocks.js doesn't have "selectors" that can style any element on the page.
 Traditional CSS stylesheets are developed by selecting a group of elements from the entire page (via ids, classes, attributes, pseudoclasses representing element state, etc) and appending styles to them.
 These styles may overwrite styles written earlier, and they themselves may be overwritten.
 In blocks.js, `Style` objects can only be attached in a strict hierarchical setting, where only a specific section of the dom can be affected.
 In the above example, the `Text` style marked 2 doesn't affect anything outside that inner Container.
 For example, even though the text "d" is a `Text` object inside a `Container` object, it is *not* colored red.
 That's because styles in blocks.js are not selectors as you're used to from css.
 They are strictly hierarchical - they only affect descendant `Block` objects' (children, grandchildren, etc) from the point in the dom they match.

-The combination of the fact that blocks.js `Style` objects only cascade as a whole object and that styles are defined hierarchically makes style modular and provide isolation from other styles on the page, so that it becomes much easier to understand and manage styling for a page.
+The combination of the fact that blocks.js `Style` objects only cascade as a whole object and that styles are defined hierarchically makes styles modular and provides isolation from other styles on the page, so that it becomes much easier to understand and manage styling for a page or entire application.

 ### `Style` constructor